SkynetNetwork/skynetvdf/README.md

 ## Main VDF Loop

 The main VDF loop produces repeated squarings of the generator form (i.e. calculates y(n) = g^(2^n)) as fast as possible, until the program is interrupted.
-Sundersoft's entry from [Chia's 2nd VDF contest](https://github.com/Chia-Network/vdfcontest2results) is used, together with the fast reducer used in Pulmark's entry.
+Sundersoft's entry from [Skynet's 2nd VDF contest](https://github.com/SkynetNetwork/vdfcontest2results) is used, together with the fast reducer used in Pulmark's entry.
 This approach is described below:

 The NUDUPL algorithm is used.
 The equations are based on cryptoslava's equations from the 1st contest.
 They were modified slightly to increase the level of parallelism.